Using TLS-Encrypted Communications with Fossil

 There are two major aspects to this, both of which have to be addressed in different ways.
 Those are the subjects of the next two major sections.

-Fossil itself has built-in support for TLS on the client side only.
-That is to say, you can build it against the OpenSSL library, which will allow it to clone and sync with a remote Fossil repository via https URIs.
+You can build Fossil against OpenSSL to allow it to clone and sync with a remote Fossil repository via https URIs.

 Building Against OpenSSL Automatically